thiwaK/explore-python/README.md

 ## Basic Syntax

+Each line in a Python script is a statement.
+A statement is an instruction that a Python interpreter can execute.
+Each Python statement ends with a NEWLINE character.

 ### Interpret your code

-Python codes can be write and executed in many ways.
+Python code can be write and executed in many ways.

 1. By using Command Line